ibbaa/keepitup/README.md

 `keepitup-debug.apk` and `keepitup-release.apk`

-The debug version contains debug information and provides some logging features in the system settings.
-The release version is optimized and runs faster.
+The debug variant contains debug information and provides some logging features in the system settings.
+The release variant is optimized and runs faster.
 It is recommended to use this version aside from development purposes.

 ## Signature